exakat/exakat-docs/Reference/Rules/Exceptions/CaughtExceptions.rst

 Caught Exceptions
 +++++++++++++++++

-  Exceptions used in catch clause.
+  This rule collects the exceptions used in catch clause.
+Those are the caught exceptions.

 .. code-block:: php